New England Pats give flight to China’s vaccine diplomacy

 The ”Pats Plane” was greeted upon arrival in San Salvador early Wednesday, just after midnight, by China’s top diplomat to the tiny Central American country.

+The team says it had been aware of the flight but didn’t arrange it – that was done by a company that leases out the plane when the Patriots aren’t using it.

-While the Boeing 767 was emblazoned with the six-time Super Bowl champions’ red, white and blue logo, the cargo bay opened to offload a huge crate bearing Chinese script.
-Ambassador Ou Jianhong said China “would always be a friend and partner” of El Salvador.
+While the Boeing 767 – emblazoned with the six-time Super Bowl champions’ red, white and blue logo – drew much of the local and international media attention, when the cargo bay opened to offload a huge crate bearing Chinese script.
+Ambassador Ou Jianhong said China ”would always be a friend and partner” of El Salvador.

 Her comments were a not-so-subtle dig at the Biden administration, which in recent weeks has slammedPresident Nayib Bukele over the removal of several Supreme Court magistrates and a top prosecutor, which it warned undermines El Salvador’s democracy.